cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 pipelineresource.tekton.dev/petclinic-image    2s
 ```

-So we can check our pipeline to be executed:
+And we can check the pipeline to be executed:

 ```bash
 $ kubectl describe pipeline.tekton.dev/petclinic-pipeline